 General provisions on the implementation of the thematic facility

-1. The financial envelope referred to in Article 7(2)(b) shall be allocated flexibly through the thematic facility using shared, direct and indirect management as set out in work programmes.
+1. The amount referred to in point (b) of Article 7(2) shall be allocated flexibly through a thematic facility, using shared, direct or indirect management as set out in work programmes.

-Funding from the thematic facility shall be used for its components:
+Funding from the thematic facility shall be used for its components, which are as follows:

-(a) specific actions;
+(a) specific actions as set out in Article 15;

-(b) Union actions; and
+(b) Union actions as set out in Article 20; and

-(c) emergency assistance.
+(c) emergency assistance as set out in Article 25.

-Technical assistance at the initiative of the Commission shall also be supported from the financial envelope for the thematic facility.
+Technical assistance at the initiative of the Commission, as referred to in Article 35 of the Common Provisions Regulation for 2021-2027, shall also receive support from the amount referred to in point (b) of Article 7(2).

-2. Funding from the thematic facility shall address priorities with a high added value to the Union or to be used to respond to urgent needs, in line with agreed Union priorities as outlined in Annex II.
-The allocation of resources of the thematic facility among the different priorities shall, as far as possible, be proportionate to challenges and needs so as to ensure that the objectives of the Fund can be met.
+2. Funding from the thematic facility shall address priorities with a high Union added value or be used to respond to urgent needs, in line with agreed Union priorities as reflected in Annex II.
 Funding from the thematic facility shall be used for supporting actions in or in relation to third countries, within the objectives of the Fund, in particular in order to contribute to combatting and preventing crime, including drug trafficking, trafficking in human beings and combatting cross-border criminal smuggling networks.

-2a.
-The Commission shall engage with civil society organisations and relevant networks, notably in view of preparing and evaluating the work programmes for Union Actions financed through the Fund.
+The allocation of the resources of the thematic facility among the different priorities shall, as far as possible, be proportionate to the challenges and needs, so as to ensure that the objectives of the Fund can be met.

-3. When funding from the thematic facility is granted in direct or indirect management to Member States, projects affected by a reasoned opinion by the Commission in respect of an infringement proceedings under Article 258 TFEU that put at risk the legality and regularity of expenditure or the performance of those projects shall not be selected.
+3. The Commission shall engage with civil society organisations and relevant networks, in particular with a view to preparing and evaluating the work programmes for Union actions as referred to in Article 20 financed under the Fund.

-4. For the purposes of Article 18 and Article 19(2) of Regulation (EU) No …/… [CPR], when funding from the thematic facility is implemented in shared management, the Member State shall ensure that, and the Commission shall assess whether, the foreseen actions are not affected by a reasoned opinion by the Commission in respect of an infringement under Article 258 TFEU on a matter that puts at risk the legality and regularity of expenditure or the performance of the actions.
+4. When funding from the thematic facility is provided under direct or indirect management to Member States, the Commission shall ensure that projects affected by a reasoned opinion delivered by the Commission in respect of infringement proceedings under Article 258 TFEU and which put in doubt the legality and regularity of expenditure or the performance of those projects are not selected.

-5. The Commission shall establish the overall amount made available for the thematic facility under the annual appropriations of the Union budget.
+5. For the purposes of Article 23 and Article24(2) of the Regulation on Common Provisions for 2021-2027, where funding from the thematic facility is implemented under shared management, the Member State concerned shall ensure that, and the Commission shall assess whether, the envisaged actions are not affected by a reasoned opinion delivered by the Commission in respect of infringement proceedings under Article 258 TFEU on a matter that puts in doubt the legality and regularity of expenditure or the performance of the actions.

-The Commission shall by means of implementing acts adopt financing decisions as referred to in Article 110 of Regulation (EU, Euratom) 2018/1046 for the thematic facility identifying objectives and actions to be supported and specifying the amounts for each of its components as referred to in paragraph 1.
-Financing decisions shall set out, where applicable, the overall amount reserved for blending operations.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 29(2a).
+6. The Commission shall establish the overall amount to be made available for the thematic facility under the annual appropriations of the Union budget.

-6. Following the adopting of the financing decision as referred to in paragraph 5, the Commission may amend the programmes implemented under shared management accordingly.
+7. The Commission shall, by means of implementing acts, adopt financing decisions as referred to in Article 110 of the Financial Regulation for the thematic facility, identifying objectives and actions to be supported and specifying the amounts for each of the components referred to in the second subparagraph of paragraph 1 of this Article.
+Such financing decisions shall set out, where applicable, the overall amount reserved for blending operations.
+Financing decisions may be annual or multiannual and may cover one or more components of the thematic facility referred to in the second subparagraph of paragraph 1.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 33(3) of this Regulation.

-7. These financing decisions may be annual or multiannual and may cover one or more components of the thematic facility.
+8. Following the adoption of a financing decision as referred to in paragraph 7, the Commission may amend the Member States’ programmes accordingly.

 SECTION 2